-The Department of Marketing and Economics assesses to what extent the marketing program requirements create the desired outcomes by using a variety of techniques.
+The Department of Marketing and Economics assesses the extent the marketing program requirements create the desired outcomes by using a variety of techniques.
+Examples of these assessments include:

-- 1. Students must complete a test of conceptual knowledge in marketing in the marketing capstone course. - 2.
-Students must prepare and present a marketing plan in the marketing capstone course. - 3.
+- 1. Students must complete a test of conceptual knowledge in marketing in the marketing capstone course. - Students must prepare and present a marketing plan in the marketing capstone course. - 3.
 Students must prepare and present a comprehensive business case in the business capstone course.